-Vectors and Scalars: Guide two astronauts on their extraplanetary mission
+Vectors and Scalars: Guide two astronauts on a mission to Mars

-About the Vectors and Scalars: Guide two astronauts on their extraplanetary mission Virtual Lab Simulation
+About the Vectors and Scalars simulation: Guide two astronauts on a mission to Mars Virtual Lab Simulation

 What do you do if a rover gets stuck on the surface of another planet?
 In this simulation, the future of a space rover, LERS-M, lies in the hands of two astronauts, who on their extraplanetary mission land on the same planet as the stuck rover.
 Your overall objective will be to help them out, using your knowledge of vectors and scalars.
 But it doesn’t end there!